 The model is configured for the

-Zynq UltraScale+ MPSoC ZCU102 IIO Radio in Model Settings (Ctrl+E) > Hardware Implementation > Hardware board or by double clicking the provided
+Zynq UltraScale+ MPSoC ZCU102 IIO Radio in Model Settings (Ctrl+E) > Hardware Implementation > Hardware board or by double-clicking Select Hardware Board Target.

 Host Interface Model

-The ARM sends the OFDM Receiver output data and receiver status signals directly back to the host over the Ethernet link by using UDP send blocks.
-The IP address of the UDP send block must be the IP address of the host, by default, '192.168.3.1'.
-If you alter the IP address during the hardware setup process, you should supply that address instead.
+In Monitor & Tune mode, the ARM sends the OFDM Receiver output data and receiver status signals back to the host over the Ethernet link by using UDP Send blocks.
+The IP address of the UDP Send block must be the IP address of the host, by default, '192.168.3.1'.
+If you alter the IP address during the hardware setup process, you must supply that address instead.

-When the host interface model successfully runs, the model displays the receiver status signals information from the FPGA.
+When the host interface model runs successfully, the model displays the receiver status signals information from the FPGA.

-To see the constellation plot, double click on the Control Scope block.
-By default the software interface model sets
+To see the constellation plot, double-click on the Control Scope.
+By default the software interface model sets modType to